Hot Shelter downgrades

 The goal emerald at the end of the stage is missing the glow effect, like the Windy Valley emerald:

 One of the most radical changes happened to Big’s area.
-Since the palette lighting system played the main role in creating the night look of Big’s level in the original game, it’s no wonder the level was changed from night to day when the palette lighting engine was removed in SADX.
+Since the palette lighting system played the main role in creating the night look of Big’s level in the original game, it’s no wonder the level was changed from night to day when the palette lighting for stages was removed in SADX.

 The water surface opacity in some areas was reduced to such a low level in SADX it looks like a hole in the terrain with something missing: